PlatinumLucario/Bassoon/README.md

   - This also includes being able to save audio, it's fully possible with libsndfile, but I have yet to tinker with that
 - Documentation fixups
+  - Better styling & CSS
+  - Mainpage
   - Including have the Doxygen docs built automatically, and then published on GitLab pages
-  - Mainpage
 - Adding a "pan audio" feature
   - Being able to place the audio in a 3D environment would be cool too
 - Fade-in/fade-out feature